 Marijuana crimes remain one of the most common kinds of criminal offenses in Tarrant County, and other kinds of drugs can lead to enhanced criminal charges for certain controlled substances.
 A person needs to understand the importance of hiring a skilled criminal defense attorney as soon as they are arrested for any kind of alleged crime.

 When you have been arrested for any kind of alleged drug crime in Tarrant County, you need to be confident that somebody will be negotiating with a prosecutor to fight for the outcome that will truly be best for you.
-The Law Offices of Richard C. McConathy has experience with all aspects of the criminal justice system and can assist you from beginning to end of your criminal case.
+The Law Offices of Richard C. McConathy has experience with all aspects of the criminal justice system and can assist you from the beginning to the end of your criminal case.

 Our firm not only defends clients against all kinds of drug charges, but we also handle many other criminal procedures.
 We can fight for a reduced bail when money is an issue for you and may be able to help you obtain a PR bond for your release.